The Ultimate College Packing List—27 Things Every College Student Needs

 To buy: $40, target.com.

-Priced under $20, this 100-percent cotton sheet set is a steal.
-Order two sets of white sheets in size twin XL so you can switch in the spare set while the other is in the wash.
+Priced under $20, this microfiber sheet set is a steal.
+Order a set of white sheets and one in a fun pattern in size twin XL so you can switch in the spare set while the other is in the wash.
 Want to build a bed with a little more flair?
 Choose vibrant peach or royal blue sheets for a surprising pop of color.

 If you're moving into a dorm, you'll likely have to bring your own pillows.
 Think about how many pillows you normally use, and whether you prefer a fluffier or flatter pillow.
 Then, double-check that you have enough covers for every pillow you pack.